 The dates vary depending on centers, language, and levels.
 So, it would be best to contact a nearby testing center to get the upcoming dates.

-You also have to register and apply at least 2-3 weeks before the examination date.
+You must also register and apply at least 2-3 weeks before the examination date.

 Visit the center with application details and a valid ID to take the exam on the test date.